Camp Ripley: National Guard training

 Camp Ripley has small arms and tank ranges, maneuver training areas capable of supporting heavy brigade, and special operation training facilities.
 Examples of the special operation training facilities are: Three drop zones, rappel tower, confidence course, water training areas, two prisoner of war compounds, and many more.

-The Miller Army Airfield is also located at the camp.
-Named for Ray S. Miller, it includes a 6100-foot (1860 m) paved runway capable of accommodating C-130 aircraft.
-There are also five drop zones for training for the release of cargo and personnel from aircraft.
-The airfield's FAA identifier is KRYM.

 Camp Ripley has a fully equipped winter training area.
 It is the National Guard's premier cold weather training site in the United States.
 There are: Biathlon courses, groomed cross country ski paths, special cold weather equipment, down hill ski slopes and all-weather ranges.

 Foreign exchange program

-In addition to being used by the United States military, it sees regular visitors from Canada, the Netherlands, and Norway (exchange programme with the Norwegian Home Guard since February 1974, with a total of 3,000 Norwegians involved over the years and a similar number of Americans having gone to the Norwegian Home Guard training centre at Værnes Air Station), and the United Kingdom.
+In addition to being used by the United States military, it sees regular visitors from Canada, the Netherlands, the United Kingdom, and Norway.
+The Norwegian Reciprocal Troop Exchange, or NOREX, began as "a handshake" in 1973.
+Each year, troops of the Norwegian Home Guard train at Camp Ripley and troops from the Minnesota National Guard train at Værnes Air Station.

 DNR, State Fire Marshal, Transportation and State Patrol training

 Camp Ripley houses the Department of Natural Resources Enforcement Center.
 DNR Conservation Officers are trained year-round in Camp Ripley's diverse habitat.
 They train by practicing controlled burns and studying the habitat.

 Camp Ripley hosts many State Fire training classes; including response, live fire burn exercises, apparatus driving maneuvers, and fire investigations throughout the year.

-Camp Ripley hosts the Department of Transportation Snow and Ice snow plowing training each summer.
+Camp Ripley hosts the Minnesota Department of Transportation Snow and Ice snow plowing training each summer.

 Camp Ripley has been the host for the Minnesota State Patrol Academy since 1996.
 The men and women who train to become state patrol officers practice their shooting skills on one of Camp Ripley's ranges and practice driving maneuvers.

-Environmental sector

-The environment office studies the relationship and compatibility of military activities with wildlife.
-They use geographic information systems (GIS) to determine training sites, figure out what areas have historic value, where eagle nests are and much more.
-Wildlife that is specifically studied are: bald eagle, white-tailed deer, black bear, blandings turtle and timber wolf.
-The Environmental office has won awards for their work at camp ripley and with the local area.
-The list of awards is as follows: